Kirawa: Service history

 Kirawa was launched on 2 July 1912 and christened by Miss Goddard, daughter of W C Goddard, director of Sydney Ferries Limited.
-Her official trials were held on 29 October 1912 where she averaged 13 knots.
+Her official trials were held on 29 October where she averaged 13 knots.

-Kirawa, Kanangra and the three similarly sized "Kirrule-type" ferries were built for the booming Cremorne and Mosman routes, with each vessel having an approximate capacity of 1,000 passengers.
-Demand for ferry services across the harbour were booming in the early 20th century, and in 1911, Sydney Ferries Limited had begun services to the new Cremorne Wharf with new tram connection.
+Kirawa, Kanangra, and the three similarly sized "Kirrule-type" ferries were built for the booming Cremorne and Mosman routes, with each vessel having an approximate capacity of 1,000 passengers.
+Demand for ferry services across the harbour was booming in the early 20th century, and in 1911, Sydney Ferries Limited had begun services to the Cremorne wharf with a tram connection.

-Following the 1932 opening of the Sydney Harbour Bridge, Kirawa was kept in service, while 18, most older ferries, were decommissioned due to the drop in demand.
-Prior to the bridge opening, Sydney Ferries Limited had transported 40 million passengers a year, which dropped to 15 million after the opening.
+Following the 1932 opening of the Sydney Harbour Bridge, Kirawa was kept in service, while 18 (mostly older) ferries were decommissioned due to the drop in demand.
+Prior to the bridge opening, Sydney Ferries Limited had transported 40 million passengers per year, which dropped to 15 million after the bridge opening.
 The drop in demand for the remaining ferry fleet was somewhat mitigated as many could not afford their own transport in the Great Depression of the 1930s and rationing of fuel during World War 2 made the coal required for the steam ferries relatively cheap.

-In 1951, as the demand for ferry services dropped further to 9 million following the end of the war, the NSW State Government took over Sydney Ferries Limited and its remaining fleet and assets.
+In 1951, as the demand for ferry services dropped further to 9 million following the end of the war, the New South Wales state government took over Sydney Ferries Limited and its remaining fleet and assets.
 The Port Jackson and Manly Steamship Company, which ran the Manly service, was paid to run the services.
 The services and fleet were quickly rationalised with most of the larger remaining timber K-class steamers being decommissioned.
-A number of the smaller coal burners were converted to diesel (including Kameruka and Kosciusko).
+Some smaller coal burners were converted to diesel (including Kameruka and Kosciusko).
 In December 1952, Kirawa was reported as running a showboat excursion.

-Kirawa was laid up at the time in need of a new boiler.
-As there was no longer need for two large ferries, she was sold to be broken up in 1953.
+In 1953 Kirawa was laid up in need of a new boiler.
+As there was no longer need for two large ferries, she was sold to be broken up.
 Hulked, she was renamed Demolisher and, along with the stripped-down Manly ferry Balgowlah, was used in the demolition and removal of the old Iron Cove Bridge.

 Kanangra was converted to diesel power in 1959, and her tall smoke stack was replaced with a smaller exhaust funnel, and the boilers became the fuel tanks.
 One of the longest serving ferries on Sydney Harbour, Kanangra was withdrawn from service in 1985 and moored adjacent to the Pyrmont Bridge in Darling Harbour.
-As of 2020, she is currently moored in Rozelle Bay under restoration.
+As of 2020, she is moored in Rozelle Bay under restoration.